Truss faces clamor to quit amid UK government chaos

 “At the moment, I think that’s the case,” she said.

 With opinion polls giving the Labour Party a large and growing lead, many Conservatives now believe their only hope of avoiding electoral oblivion is to replace Truss.
-But they are divided about how to get rid of her and as yet there is no front-runner to succeed her.
+But they are divided about how to get rid of her, and over who should replace her.

+The party is keen to avoid another divisive leadership contest like the race a few months ago that saw Truss defeat ex-Treasury chief Rishi Sunak.
+Among potential replacements — if only Conservative lawmakers can agree — are Sunak, House of Commons leader Penny Mordaunt and newly appointed Treasury chief Jeremy Hunt.

-A national election does not have to be held until 2024, and under Conservative Party rules, Truss technically is safe from a leadership challenge for a year.
+A national election doesn’t have to be held until 2024, and under Conservative Party rules, Truss technically is safe from a leadership challenge for a year.
 The rules can be changed if enough lawmakers want it.
 There is fevered speculation about how many lawmakers have already submitted letters calling for a no-confidence vote.

 In a major blow, Home Secretary Suella Braverman resigned Wednesday after breaching rules by sending an official document from her personal email account.
 She used her resignation letter to lambaste Truss, saying she had “concerns about the direction of this government.”